-The histograms of Figure \ref{fig_13} show, separating the tasks by color, the averages of the Henrici's numbers calculated for the matrices of each of the tasks (AND, OR, XOR, and Flip Flop).
-The values in Figure \ref{fig_13} on the bottom correspond to the matrices trained from the orthogonal condition, and those from top correspond to those from the random normal condition.
+The histograms of Figure \ref{fig_11} show, separating the tasks {by colour}, the averages of Henrici's numbers calculated for the matrices of each of the tasks (AND, OR, XOR, and Flip Flop).
+The values on the bottom of Figure \ref{fig_11} correspond to the matrices trained from the orthogonal condition, and those from the top correspond to the random normal condition.
 It is observed that, when the initial condition is the same, the values obtained in the different tasks do not present significant differences between them.